 Path to Success™ Personalized Learning Plan

 Based on the findings from the Just-Right Level™ Assessments and insights from the parent during a complimentary Path to Success™ Curriculum Consultation, our intervention specialist recommends a Path to Success™ Personalized Learning Plan from over 25 different online programs offered through Wings to Soar.
-Not only do we offer years of experience, training, and expertise, but our free trial allows us to hone in on just the right combination of programs for each student with a lot less hassle and much quicker results than parents having to figure it out themselves.
+Not only do we offer years of experience, training, and expertise, but our trial process allows us to hone in on just the right combination of programs for each student with a lot less hassle and much quicker results.
 Our progress monitoring increases the odds that students make effective use of the programs.
-This means parents are no longer alone in monitoring their child’s education.
-They have a partner.
-They have information about their child’s performance to guide the daily check-in and check-out they should have with their child.
-Students have an additional outside source for accountability.
+This means that as a parent, you are no longer alone in monitoring their child’s education.
+You have a partner.
+You have information about your child’s performance to guide the daily check-in and check-out you should have with them.

-We begin at the student’s actual functional level in each skill area, backing up from where they’ve been working if necessary when creating their personalized learning plan.
+We begin at the student’s actual functional level in each skill area, backing up from where they’ve been working when creating their personalized learning plan.

 Far more useful than a general “reading level,” we break it down to the foundational skills of phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 The assessments also address spelling, grammar, usage, and mechanics, and provide a snapshot of the student’s functional writing level.
 We do the same for math, with gaps identified in each skill strand.
 By working at their Just-Right Level in each skill area, the student is challenged, but at a level at which they can achieve confident and independent success.